Difference-in-Differences with Multiple Time Periods: The Effect of Minimum Wage Policy on Teen Employment

-\Cref{fig:map} contains the spatial distribution of state-level minimum wage policy changes in our sample. \cite{Dube2010} argue that differential trends in employment rates across regions bias estimates of the effect of changes in state-level minimum wages.
-Indeed, \Cref{fig:map} shows that states in the Southeast are less likely to increase their minimum wage between 2001 and 2007 than states in the Northeast or Midwest. \Cref{tab:state-mw} contains the complete details of the exact date when a state changed its minimum wage as well as which states are used in our analysis.

 Summary statistics for county characteristics are provided in \Cref{tab:ss}.
-As discussed above, treated counties are much less likely to be in the South.
-They also have much lower population (on average 53,000 compared to 94,000 for treated counties).
-The proportion of black residents is much higher in treated counties (on average, 10\% compared to 6\% for untreated counties).
+There are some notable differences in county characteristics between counties in states that increased their minimum wage and in states that did not increase their minimum wage.
+Treated counties are much less likely to be in the South.
+They also have much higher population (on average 94,000 compared to 53,000 for untreated counties).
+The proportion of white residents is higher in treated counties (on average, 89\% compared to 83\% for untreated counties).
 There are smaller differences in the fraction with high school degrees and the poverty rate though the differences are both statistically significant.
-Treated counties have a somewhat smaller fraction of high school graduates and a somewhat higher poverty rate.
+Treated counties have a somewhat higher fraction of high school graduates and a somewhat lower poverty rate.